LDAPAccountManager/lam/lam/docs/README.lamdaemon.txt

  This document describes the installation of lamdaemon which is responsible for managing quotas and creating home directories.

-Attention!
-The old version of lamdaemon is no longer supported.
-However, if you do not install libssh2 then LAM will fall back to the old mechanismn.
-If you want to stay with the old lamdaemon then change your /etc/sudoers entries to point to lamdaemonOld.pl.
-Do NOT mix lamdaemon and lamdaemonOld.pl!

  Setting up lamdaemon: